vncntprvst/whisk/README.md

 Downloading
 ===========
 Pre-built binaries are available on [this forked repository](https://github.com/vncntprvst/whisk/tree/master/whisk/bin).
+Binaries are built against FFmpeg 6.0.
 Binary and library file can simply be installed from Pypi, with `pip install whisk-janelia`.
 > Note that on Linux, if not root, you may need to make some of the binary files executable, e.g. `chmod +x /path/to/whisk/bin/trace`.
 You can also use the post-installation script `update_permissions.py` to make all files in the `whisk/bin` directory executable.
+Check which version of FFmpeg is installed, just type `ffmpeg` in a terminal.
+You can also check which version of required libraries like `libavdevice` are installed with:
+`for dir in $(echo $LD_LIBRARY_PATH | tr ":" "\n"); do find $dir -name 'libavdevice.so*' 2>/dev/null; done`.

 See also the [README on the whisk-dockerfile repo](https://github.com/wanglab-neuro/whisk-dockerfile), in `whisk-base` section.

 Building